bitrise-io/bitrise.io/README.md

 # Bitrise.io public repositories & issues

+> Making development automation as simple as possible

 [![Slack channel](http://chat.bitrise.io/badge.svg)](http://chat.bitrise.io)

 The purpose of this repository is to keep track of the most important public repositories related to [bitrise.io](https://www.bitrise.io).